 Holdings include rare and valuable books published from the 16th century and later that document England and Europe in Shakespeare’s time, his contemporaries, and his own life, as well as Shakespearean criticism.
 The Samuel Tannenbaum Shakespeariana collection contains over 400 scholarly pamphlets and reprints relating to the renaissance era and Shakespeare.

 Rich holdings cover all aspects of theater from play scripts to works about theatre and the art and craft of acting.
-Highlights include: a numbered set of twelve Monumenta Scenica portfolios that contain hundreds of theatre history plates, a Playbill Collection, and materials from other festivals: Oregon Shakespeare Festival, Local theater publications, Stratford Shakespeare Festival, Utah Shakespeare Festival publications, and Shakespeare Festivals of North America.
+Highlights include: a numbered set of twelve Monumenta Scenica portfolios that contain hundreds of theatre history plates, a Theatre Programs and Playbills publications, and materials from other festivals: Oregon Shakespeare Festival publication, Local theater publications, Stratford Shakespeare Festival publications, Utah Shakespeare Festival publications, and Shakespeare Festivals of North America publications.

 Wax engravings of memorial monuments provide information about military armor, religious vestments, and other dress and customs in the British Isles.
-Two collections, the Marjorie Kocher brass rubbings collection and the Marie Kuehl brass rubbings collection contain hundreds of rubbings of monuments that date from the 13th to 17th centuries.
+Two collections, the Marjorie Kocher brass rubbings and the Marie Kuehl brass rubbings contain hundreds of rubbings of monuments that date from the 13th to 17th centuries.